Hurrinade/rate-limiting/README.md

 - this is very simple aproach which creates fixed timewindow on server which resets requests receieved counter every n (minutes, seconds, days...)
 - user is sending requests which are counted in each window, if user reaches request limit all other requests are blocked until specified time window ends
+- key for user tracking is ip adress

   Problem:

   - if user spams all his requests at the end of first time windows and start of the second window, he sent double amount of requests in very short time which can be very vulnerable

 2. **Fixed limit windows with user initiated timing**

-- TODO: docs
+- another simple fixed aproach which start window for limiting when user sends his first request, window is lasting for n (minutes, seconds, days...) and once it expires user can initiate new window limit which will again count number of requests
+- key for user tracking is ip adress

+  Problem:

+  - user can initiate window with one request, wait until window endtime and spam rest of the requests as well as new window requests right away which can again be very vulerable

 ## Tech Stack